hnatekmarorg/llm-eval/output/qwen3-30b-instruct-04_refactoring.md

         radius: 0.1
 ```

-> ✅ Note: The outer `scene:` key is not used in the struct — it's just a YAML root.
-We're parsing directly into `SceneConfig`, so you can remove `scene:` if you prefer, or keep it for clarity.
+> 💡 Note: The `scene:` root key is optional.
+If you remove it, the YAML should still parse correctly as long as the structure matches the `SceneConfig` struct.
+For cleaner parsing, you can also just define the config at the root level.

 ---

-### 🔧 Optional: Remove `scene:` from YAML
+### ✅ Optional: Remove `scene:` root key in YAML

-If you want to simplify the YAML (and match the struct exactly), use:
+If you prefer to keep it flat:

 ```yaml
 camera: